 Adopting a dog is a rewarding and life-affirming experience, and there are a few, but important, things to consider before welcoming any rescue dog into your home.

-If you’ve got your heart set on rescuing a border collie, a quick Google will throw up local results, or start with this list of collie centres across the country.
-Other notable collie rescue organisations include Border Collie Save and Rescue, and the aptly named Come Bye BC Rescue.
+If you’ve got your heart set on rescuing a Border Collie, a quick Google will throw up local results.
+Other notable collie rescue organizations include Border Collie Save and Rescue, and the aptly named Come Bye BC Rescue.